 1. Scope of application

-The following Terms and Conditions dictate the relationship between Max Grauert GmbH, Schloßstraße 7c, D-21465 Hamburg-Reinbek (hereinafter “we”) and the client.
+The following Terms and Conditions regulate the business relationship between Max Grauert GmbH, Schloßstraße 7c, D-21465 Hamburg-Reinbek (hereinafter “we”) and the client.
 We act exclusively on the basis of these Terms and Conditions.
-These Terms and Conditions can be viewed at any time at https://www.dialogticket.com/en/terms-and-conditions/ and can be printed or saved.
-Any conflicting or deviating Terms and Conditions are hereby rejected.
+Our Terms and Conditions can be viewed at any time at https://www.dialogticket.com/en/terms-and-conditions/ and can be printed or saved to your computer.
+Any Terms & Conditions which contradict or deviate from these are not applicable and are hereby rejected.
 They will not become part of the contract, even if we do not explicitly object to them once again.
-The version of our Terms & Conditions available on our homepage at the time of the order shall apply.
+The version of our Terms & Conditions available on our homepage at the time of the order is the valid and applicable version.

 We offer a free support platform as well as a fee-based translation service.
-The contractual relationships with translators exist exclusively and in all cases between us and the translator.
+Contractual relationships with the translators exist exclusivelz and without exception between ourselves and the translators.